Haolab-BIG/RNA-seq-preprocessing/README.md

   - **Two Modes**: Supports both alignment-based (`align`) and alignment-free (`quant`) modes.
       - **Alignment-based (`align`) mode**: This is the traditional and most comprehensive approach.
 It maps each sequencing read to a reference genome, providing precise information about where each read came from.

           - **When to use**: Offers the most detailed, base-level view of the transcriptome, enabling downstream analyses beyond expression quantification.
-It generates files that can be visualized in genome browsers like IGV.
+It generates BAM and BIGWIG files that can be visualized in genome browsers like IGV.

       - **Alignment-free (`quant`) mode**: A lightweight approach that bypasses full genome alignment.
 It directly estimates transcript abundance by decomposing reads into k-mers and matching them to a prebuilt transcriptome index.